uditiarora/ObjectDetection/README.md

 # ObjectDetection
-The code identifies the major object in the image or video and makes everything except fot the major object black and white.
+The code identifies the major object in the image or video and makes everything, except fot the major object, black and white.

-Refer to change_image.ipynb for images and change_video.ipynb for the videos.
+#### Refer to change_image.ipynb for images and change_video.ipynb for the videos.

 ## Screenshots
 #### Input